stuerp/foo_vis_spectrum_analyzer/README.md

 * Fixed: The custom Solid color was not always saved correctly.
 * Fixed: Deadlock condition specific to CUI at startup.
 * Fixed: Memory leak in tool tips when resizing the component.
+* Fixed: Artwork should now consistently appear when requested.

 v0.7.4.1, 2024-03-14